home-assistant-ecosystem/home-assistant-cli/README.rst

 Developing is (re)using as much as possible from `homeassistant development setup <https://developers.home-assistant.io/docs/en/development_environment.html>`.

 Recommended way to develop is to use virtual environment to ensure isolation from rest of your system using the following steps:

+Clone the git repository and do the following:

 .. code:: bash